-From the labour law perspective, there is no clear law or regulation providing special protection to whistle-blowers and such special protection from termination of employment is only provided to five groups of people outlined above (see question 13).
+From the labour law perspective, there is no clear law or regulation providing special protection to whistle-blowers and such special protection from termination of employment is only provided to the five groups of people outlined above (see question 13).

 What financial compensation is required under law or custom to terminate the employment relationship?
 How do employers usually decide how much compensation is to be paid?

-As to the economic compensation, according to the LCL, the economic compensation shall be paid under statutory circumstances, which can be generally divided into five groups.
+As to the economic compensation, according to the LCL, the economic compensation shall be paid under statutory circumstances, which can generally be divided into five groups.

 The calculation of economic compensation is based on the number of years the employee has worked for the employer and at the rate of one month's wage for each full year the employee worked.
 Any period of not less than six months but less than one year shall be counted as one year.
 The economic compensation payable to an employee for any period of less than six months shall be one-half of his monthly wages.

-The term of ‘monthly wage’ refers to the employee's average monthly wage for the 12 months prior to the termination of his employment contract.
+The term ‘monthly wage’ refers to the employee's average monthly wage for the 12 months prior to the termination of his employment contract.